 As a consequence, by moving all $q^{L_0}$ to outside, equation \eqref{eqn:tZ vev} is obtained. $\Box$

-\begin{rmk} When $\lambda=\emptyset$ or $\nu=\emptyset$, the diagonal condition with boundary $\emptyset$ is equivalent to add a wall at $x=L$ or $y=M$ respectively, and the plane partitions are bounded by corresponding wall (see, for example, the explanation in Section 2 in \cite{Oku05}).
-The reason is that, by the interlacing conditions, the plane partition has a empty boundary in the slice $x=y\pm L$ will enforce the slice at $x=y\pm (L-1)$ has at most one row, the slice at $x=y\pm (L-2)$ has at most two rows, etc. These conditions are equivalent to put a wall at $x=y\pm L$. \end{rmk}
+\begin{rmk} When $\lambda=\emptyset$ or $\nu=\emptyset$, the diagonal condition with boundary $\emptyset$ is equivalent to adding a wall at $x=L$ or $y=M$ respectively, and the plane partitions are bounded by the corresponding wall (see, for example, the explanation in Section 2 in \cite{Oku05}).
+The reason is that, by the interlacing conditions, the plane partition has a empty boundary in the slice $x=y\pm L$ will enforce the slice at $x=y\pm (L-1)$ has at most one row, the slice at $x=y\pm (L-2)$ has at most two rows, etc. These conditions are equivalent to putting a wall at $x=y\pm L$. \end{rmk}